TanStack/router/docs/guide/router-context.md

 ## Unique Route Context

-In addition to the merged context, each route also has a unique context that is stored under the `routeContext` key.
-This context is not merged with the parent context.
-This means that you can attach unique data to each route's context.
-Here's an example using context to create some reusable React Query logic specific to a route:
+While the main router context is merged as it descends, each route's unique context is also stored making it a nice place to pass configuration or implementation details specific to your route.
+Here's an example where we use the route context to generate a title for each route:

 ```tsx
 export const postIdRoute = new Route({